 Requires electricity

-Since early 1900 when the use of hardness testing of metals came as a measure to assure quality (a certain hardness of steel) hardness testing instruments have used dead weights to apply the required test forces.
+Since the early 1900s, when hardness testing of metals came as a measure to assure quality (a certain hardness of steel), hardness testing instruments have used dead weights to apply the required test forces.
+The reason for this was fairly simple, because dead weights are relatively inexpensive and easy to manufacture to the degree of accuracy required by commonly used test methods.

 Levers require pivots, guides, bearings and other friction-producing parts that cause force application instability.

-According to the Automated Imaging Association (AIA), machine vision encompasses all industrial and non-industrial applications in which a combination of hardware and software provide operational guidance to devices in the execution of their functions based on the capture and processing of images.
+According to the Automated Imaging Association (AIA), machine vision encompasses all industrial and non-industrial applications in which a combination of hardware and software provides operational guidance to devices in the execution of their functions based on the capture and processing of images.

 Though industrial computer vision uses many of the same algorithms and approaches as academic/educational and governmental/military applications of computer vision, constraints are different.
-INNOVATEST machine vision is an integrated part of our hardness testing automation and combines optical systems with refined algorithms for indent measurement, work stage overview and workpiece recognition.
+INNOVATEST machine vision is an integrated part of our hardness testing automation and combines optical systems with refined algorithms for indent measurement, work stage overview and workpiece visualization.

 While most of the INNOVATEST hardness testing machines make use of sophisticated ultra-high resolution industrial camera systems, with LED ring light or LED panel lights, our more basic models like the FALCON 400 and 450 make use of a proven concept of a metallurgical microscope with a LED based Köhler illumination.

-Köhler illumination acts to generate an even illumination of the sample and ensures that an image of the illumination source (for example in the early days a halogen lamp and nowadays LED lamp filament is not visible in the resulting image.
+Köhler illumination is a method of specimen illumination used for transmitted and reflected light (trans- and epi-illuminated) optical microscopy.
+It generates an even illumination of the sample and ensures that an image of the illumination source – for example in the early days a halogen lamp and nowadays LED lamp filament, is not visible in the resulting image.

 Köhler illumination is the predominant technique for sample illumination in modern scientific light microscopy.
 It requires additional optical elements which are more expensive and may not be present in more basic light microscopes.

-The embedded industrial computer plays a crucial role in the fields of pharmaceutical, medical, food, service industries and the military, to name only a few.
-Here’s a closer look at some of the superior advantages that embedded industrial computers have over their general desktop or workstation counterparts;
+The embedded industrial computer plays a crucial role in the fields of pharmaceutical, medical, food, service industries, and the military, to name only a few.
+Here’s a closer look at some of the superior advantages that embedded industrial computers have over their general desktop or workstation counterparts:

-So, can INNOVATEST IMPRESSIONS™ software run on a standard Hewlett Packard, Dell, or another A class desk top work station?
+So, can INNOVATEST IMPRESSIONS™ software run on a standard Hewlett Packard, Dell, or another A-class desktop workstation?
 Yes it can, we just don’t recommend it, for the above reasons.